wso2/docs-ei/en/micro-integrator/docs/develop/create-docker-project.md

     <img src="../../assets/img/create_project/docker_k8s_project/new_docker_project_maven_info.png" width="500">

 4. Click **Finish**.
 The Docker project is created in the project explorer.
+5. This step is only required if you already have a Docker image (in your local Docker repository) with the same name as the base image specified above.

+        !!!
+Info
+            In this scenario, WSO2 Integration Studio will first check if there is a difference in the two images before pulling the image specified in the **Base Image Repository** field.
+If the given base image is more updated, the existing image will be overwritten by this new image.
+Therefore, if you are currently using an older version, or if you have custom changes in your existing image, they will be replaced.

+        To avoid your existing custom/older images from being replaced, add the following property under **dockerfile-maven-plugin -> executions -> execution -> configurations** in the `pom.xml` file of your Docker Exporter project.
+This configuration will ensure that the base image will not be pulled when a Docker image already exists with the same name.

+        ```xml
+        <pullNewerImage>false</pullNewerImage>
+        ```

 ## The Docker project directory